Jammy2211/PyAutoGalaxy/docs/api/modeling.rst

 A non-linear search is an algorithm which fits a model to data.

-**PyAutoGalaxy** currently supports three types of non-linear search algorithms: nested samplers, Markov Chain Monte Carlo (MCMC) and optimizers.
+**PyAutoGalaxy** currently supports three types of non-linear search algorithms: nested samplers, Markov Chain Monte Carlo (MCMC) and Maximum Likelihood Estimaotrs (MLE).

 .. currentmodule:: autofit